xiaonimo/How-ML-Works/README.md

 - [x] data_normalization()

 ### 2018.3.24
-- [x] improve the accuracy while using Mini-BGD
+- [x] improve the accuracy while using Mini-BGD(using momentum and L2 regularization)
-- [ ] L2 regularization
+- [x] L2 regularization

 ### 2018.3.26
 - [x] 36000 items to train, 4000 items to test, only one hidden layer with 100 neurals, max_itr_all=10, min_loss=0.01, SGD, **accuracy>0.97**, ~~cost about **5 hours**(what a waste of time!)~~